duncanmalashock/elm-music-theory/CONTRIBUTING.md

 I'm currently working on the design of this project myself and am not accepting contributions that add features or change the design of the API.
 This may change in the future!

-But if you're interested, you can still contribute in the following ways:
+But if you're interested, please contribute in the following ways:

 ## Share your use cases